ShadowIgnition/Unity-ScriptableObjectFactoryWindow/README.md

 To use the `ScriptableObject Factory Window`, follow these steps:

-1. Open the Unity Editor.
-2. In the Unity Editor menu, navigate to "Tools" and select "ScriptableObject Factory".
+1. In the Unity Editor menu, navigate to "Tools" and select "ScriptableObject Factory".
-3. The `ScriptableObject Factory Window` will open, displaying a list of available ScriptableObject types.
+2. The `ScriptableObject Factory Window` will open, displaying a list of available ScriptableObject types.
-4. Click on the desired ScriptableObject type to create an instance of it.
+3. Click on the desired ScriptableObject type to create an instance of it.

 ## Customization